meilisearch/documentation/reference/api/README.md

 ## Asynchronous updates

 MeiliSearch is an **asynchronous API**.
-It means that, in a lot of cases, you will receive as server response a simple JSON with only an `uid` attribute:
+It means that, in a lot of cases, you will receive as server response a simple JSON with only a `uid` attribute:

 ```json
 {